 Is It Safe to Leave Your Slow Cooker Unattended?

-Slow cookers are fabulous for preparing mouth-watering meals they give us a fantastic way of cooking meat until it falls from the bone tender.
-This requires several hours’ worth of cooking, which is why people often leave them unattended for long periods.
+Slow cookers are fabulous for preparing mouth-watering meals.
+They give us a fantastic way of cooking meat until it falls from the bone tender.
+This requires several hours of cooking, so people often leave them unattended for long periods.
 But are slow cookers safe to leave unattended?

 How to Leave a Slow Cooker Unattended Safely

-As long as you use your slow cooker the right way, the thought of it catching fire will likely never cross your mind.
+If you use your slow cooker correctly, the thought of it catching fire will likely never cross your mind.
 However, there are a few precautions that you should follow.

 1. Fill Your Slow Cooker Properly